ader1990/openstack-networkd/README.md

-# For Ubuntu 18.04 and Ubuntu 16.04
+## For Ubuntu 18.04 and Ubuntu 16.04

 ```bash
 #!/bin/bash
 apt update && apt install qemu-guest-agent -y
 ```
-# For CentOS 7 and CentOS 8
+## For CentOS 7 and CentOS 8

-Firstly, disable SELINUX (if not disabled) and reboot.
+Install the qemu-guest agent

 ```bash
 #!/bin/bash